Unemployment Insurance Tax (FUTA/SUTA): Nebraska

 - The law defines wages for SUI purposes as all compensation for personal services, including salaries, commissions and bonuses and the cash value of all compensation paid in any medium other than cash.
 The annual total SUI tax rate is based on a range of rates.
 See SUI Taxable Wages; Contribution Rates.

 - The Nebraska anti-SUTA dumping law mirrors the federal SUTA Dumping Prevention Act.
 Under state law, employers that knowingly attempt to manipulate businesses to get a lower tax rate are liable for serious penalties.
 See SUTA Dumping.

 - The state permits voluntary contributions to lower SUI tax rates.
 Contributions may be lowered one rate category.
 See Voluntary Contributions.

 - An employer that is required to make unemployment insurance contributions must file quarterly reports.
+Certain employers may apply for permission to file annually.
 In addition, employers that operate more than one establishment in Nebraska may be requested to submit Multiple Worksite Reports.
 See Quarterly Reporting Requirements; Multiple Worksite Reporting.